simonhwork/electron-settings/docs/methods.md

 **`settings.watch(keyPath, handler)`**

 Watches a key path and calls the handler function when it is changed.
-You may user [minimatch](external_package_minimatch) to watch dynamic key paths, like `"foo.*"`.
+You may user [minimatch][external_package_minimatch] to watch dynamic key paths, like `"foo.*"`.

 **Arguments**